zvi-code/valkey-bench/valkey-bench-rs-HLD.md

 ## 1. Executive Summary

-`valkey-search-benchmark` is a high-performance benchmarking tool written in Rust, designed for Valkey/Redis with first-class support for vector search operations.
+`valkey-bench-rs` is a high-performance benchmarking tool written in Rust, designed for Valkey/Redis with first-class support for vector search operations.
 The tool features zero external Redis client dependencies, using a custom mio-based event-driven architecture for maximum throughput and minimal latency.

 ### 1.1 Key Design Principles